coderefinery/documentation/_episodes/05-rtd.md

 `file:///home/user/doc-example/_build/index.html`.
 Adapt the path to the actual path where you have cloned to (the `/home/user` part is almost certainly wrong in your case).

 ### Enable the project on [Read the Docs](https://readthedocs.org)

-In this exercise you will import a project to Read the Docs by connecting to GitHub.
-This will automatically set up a webhook on GitHub and webhook integration on Read the Docs so that `git push` will automatically rebuild the Read the Docs site.
-A more general scenario is to manually import the project to Read the Docs and set up the webhook on GitHub yourself along with the webhook integration on Read the Docs.
-Instructions for how to do this are found below.

-### Enable the project on [Read the Docs](https://readthedocs.org)